Before we start

 Robust antivirus software and VPN services can also help to protect your privacy online.

 Numerous examples prove how quickly cyberattacks can take place.
 In a world where it takes companies over 6 months just to detect a data breach, everyone should pay attention to and care for their security personally.
-Be cautious and stay protected with this identity theft prevention cheat sheet!

 At MacKeeper, we want to make security control easy and seamless for you.
 ID Theft Guard, a new tool within MacKeeper regularly checks any accounts linked to an email you provide.
 If your data is ever compromised and made public online, you’ll get immediate alerts.
 This way, you will be able to act quickly and protect yourself from further troubles.
 Give it a try and see how convenient it is!